takuti/flurs/README.md

 ***FluRS*** is a Python library for online item recommendation.
 The name indicates *Flu-** (Flux, Fluid, Fluent) recommender systems which incrementally adapt to dynamic user-item interactions in a streaming environment.

+You can refer to [my article](https://takuti.me/note/flurs/) for mode detailed explanation.

 ## Installation

 ```